 The 1940 Act permits us to issue senior securities in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after each issuance of senior securities.
 If our asset coverage is not at least 200%, we are not permitted to pay distributions or issue additional senior securities.
-As a result, we may have difficulty meeting the annual distribution requirement, or the Annual Distribution Requirement, necessary to qualify for and maintain RIC tax treatment under Subchapter M of the Code.
+As a result, we may have difficulty meeting the annual distribution requirement, or the Annual Distribution Requirement, necessary to maintain RIC tax treatment.
 Moreover, if the value of our assets declines, we may be unable to satisfy this asset coverage test.
 If that happens, we may be required to liquidate a portion of our investments and repay a portion of our indebtedness at a time when we may be unable to do so or unable to do so on favorable terms.

 As a BDC, we generally are not able to issue our common stock at a price below NAV per share without first obtaining the approval of our stockholders and our independent directors.
 Our stockholder approval expired in January 2016, but we may seek such approval again in the future.
-This requirement does not apply to stock issued upon the exercise of options, warrants or rights that we may issue from time to time.
+If our common stock trades at a price below NAV per share and we do not receive approval from our stockholders and our independent directors to issue common stock at a price below NAV per share, we cannot raise capital through the issuance of equity securities.
+This may limit our ability: to grow and make new investments; to attract and retain top investment professionals; to maintain deal flow and relations with top companies in our Target Industries and related entities such as venture capital and private equity sponsors; and to sustain a minimum efficient scale for a public company.
+The stockholder approval requirement does not apply to stock issued upon the exercise of options, warrants or rights that we may issue from time to time.
 If we raise additional funds by issuing more common stock or senior securities convertible into, or exchangeable for, our common stock, the percentage ownership of our stockholders at that time would decrease, and you may experience dilution.